greener-group/progres/README.md

 It provides the `progres` Python package that lets you search structures against pre-embedded structural databases, score pairs of structures and pre-embed datasets for searching against.
 Searching typically takes 1-2 s and is much faster for multiple queries.
 For the AlphaFold database, initial data loading takes around a minute but subsequent searching takes a tenth of a second per query.

 Currently [SCOPe](https://scop.berkeley.edu), [CATH](http://cathdb.info), [ECOD](http://prodata.swmed.edu/ecod), the [AlphaFold structures for 21 model organisms](https://doi.org/10.1093/nar/gkab1061) and the [AlphaFold database TED domains](https://www.biorxiv.org/content/10.1101/2024.03.18.585509) are provided for searching against.
+Searching is done by domain but [Chainsaw](https://github.com/JudeWells/chainsaw) can be used to automatically split query structures into domains.

 ## Installation